 ¡Hola!
 Welcome to another lesson on listening practice.
-This time, we will use the basic vocabulary for places and ways to give simple directions to get around campus in Spanish.
+This time, we will use the basic vocabulary for places and ways to give simple directions to get around a university’s campus in Spanish.
 As usual, we will have a set of examples all related to the two listening activities in this lesson.
 We hope all of these resources help you to learn a couple of new, interesting things.
 Let’s start…

 Vocabulary in context: Getting to places in the university in Spanish

 First, we will ask you to take some time to analyze the following group of sentences.
-In order to get the best out of this topic, you should be familiar with the vocabulary for places in town, as well as ways to give directions in the language.
+In order to get the best out of this topic.
+Please know that you should be familiar with the vocabulary for places in town, as well as ways to give directions in the language.
 There are other specific words that you will hear later in both listening activities about people who are trying to get to places in campus in Spanish, so please check these examples before moving on.

 Disculpa, no conozco bien el campus ¿Me puedes decir dónde queda este lugar?